unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 * SSAO Test\SSAO.unity        ：Test for SSAO in PPS.
 * NormalMap\NormalMap.unity    ：Tricks for using the normal map with UTS2.
 * LightAndShadows\LightAndShadows.unity：Comparison between the standard shader and UTS2.
-* AngelRing\AngelRing.unity：”Angel ring” and ShadingGradeMap sample.
+* AngelRing\AngelRing.unity：`Angel ring` and `ShadingGradeMap` sample.
 * MatCapMask\MatCapMask.unity：MatcapMask sample.
 * EmissiveAnimation\EmisssiveAnimation.unity：EmissiveAnimation sample.
+* Mirror\MirrorTest.unity: Sample scene checking for a mirror object

 Each scene is intended as a reference for the relevant shader and lighting settings.